cloudinary/bower-cloudinary/README.md

 To set these configuration parameters use the `Cloudinary::config` function (see below).

-Note:

-When loading the jQuery Cloudinary library directly (using a `script` tag), the library automatically converts the relevant fileupload tags to utilize the upload functionality.
-If jquery.cloudinary is loaded as an [AMD](https://github.com/amdjs/amdjs-api/blob/master/AMD.md) however, you need to initialize the Cloudinary fileupload fields e.g., by calling `$("input.cloudinary-fileupload[type=file]").cloudinary_fileupload();`

 ## Usage

 The following blog post details the process of setting up a jQuery based file upload.